-With Loggly Dynamic Field ExplorerTM, your troubleshooting never begins with a blank search page.
-Instead, you see a structured summary of all your parsed logs, showing its inherent structure, the identified field names, and the frequency of individual values.
-It’s like a map of your data, showing you both the most common events and the anomalies, as well as providing a quick and precise way to hone in on specific logs and filter out the "noise".
+With Loggly Dynamic Field ExplorerTM, troubleshooting never begins with a blank search page.
+Instead, you see a structured summary of all your parsed logs, showing inherent structure, identified field names, and frequency of individual values.
+The structured summary displays like a map of your data, showing you both the most common events and the anomalies, and it provides a quick and precise way to hone in on specific logs and filter out the noise.

-As you continue to refine what you are looking for, Dynamic Field Explorer is always updating to provide relevant insights into the data you are viewing right now.
-The whole process is much faster than starting with a series of trial-and-error searches or having to learn a new search language before you gain any insight.
+As you continue to refine what you are looking for, Dynamic Field Explorer is always updating to provide relevant insights into the data you are viewing at the moment.
+This makes your process much faster than starting with a series of trial-and-error searches or having to learn a new search language before you gain any insight.

-- You want to know how frequently a certain event or value shows up in your logs, allowing you to filter out the noise quickly and precisely
+You want to know how frequently a certain event or value shows up in your logs, and be able to filter out the noise quickly and precisely.

 Using Dynamic Field Explorer

-Dynamic Field ExplorerTM is shown by default in any new tab you create to give you an instant summary of all the field categories that have been identified in the last 10 minutes.
+Dynamic Field ExplorerTM is shown by default in any new tab you create.
+It gives you an instant summary of all the field categories that have been identified in the past 10 minutes.

-Once you select a field category, you will be shown a list of all the known fields for that category along with a tremendous amount of information and analytics about your log data to help you get to insights faster.
+After you select a field category, a list of all the known fields for that category displays along with a tremendous amount of information and analytics about your log data to help you get to insights quickly.

-Dynamic Field Explorer really shines is in helping you get to insight or find root of problem even if you don’t know what you are looking for.
-In fact, many customers find that they are able to get the necessary insight without typing a single search query!
-This is all possible to the real-time navigable summaries that are created and updated with each and every click or change in your search context.
+Dynamic Field Explorer really shines in helping you get to insights or find the root of a problem, even if you don’t know what you're looking for.
+Many customers find they are able to gain the necessary insight without typing a single search query.
+This is all possible due to the real-time navigable summaries created and updated with each and every click or change in your search context.

-Note: Dynamic Field Explorer have a limit of maximum 500 fields that could be displayed in the Loggly UI.
+Dynamic Field Explorer has limit of 500 fields that can be displayed in the Loggly UI.